phptek/silverstripe-verifiable/README.md

 The two systems that we are aware of that fit the bill as servicable Merkle backends are; public blockchains (notably Bitcoin and Ethereum) and standalone or clustered Merkle Tree storage systems like [Trillian](https://github.com/google/trillian/).

 In addition to processing and persisting value-based transactions in their native cryptocurrencies, the Bitcoin and Ethereum blockchains are also capable of storing arbitrary data of a limited size.
 This makes them ideal for storing Merkle Root hashes from which individual "leaf" hashes can be mathematically derived.
-The module makes use of REST calls to the [Tierion](https://tierion.com/) blockchain network using its [Chainpoint](https://chainpoint.org) service.
-Tierion is itself a permissionless blockchain network which will automatically and periodically writes Merkle Root hashes to both Bitcoin and Ethereum.
+The module makes use of REST calls to the [Chainpoint](https://chainpoint.org/) Network.
+Chainpoint periodically writes Merkle Root hashes to the Bitcoin blockchain.

 ## Requirements